jaimecgomezz/persistence/README.md

 end
 ```

 Although there are a couple of things to unpack here, we will only focus in the `engine.selection.where({ id: id })` section.
-See, if we were to `delete` a record with ID `1`, what we would expect to see is:
+See, if we were to `delete` a record with ID `1`, what we would expect to see it's *almost* the same:

 ```ruby
 def delete_by_id(id)